BenyamWorku/pizza_api/README.md

 ## Local Setup
 1. Clone the repository.
-2. Open `index.html` in a browser.
+2. Open `index.html` in a browser or click here statuscodepizza.netlify.app.